martika/FourConnectWinner/README.md

 # Connect Four - Find the winner - Code Challenge

 The objective of this project is find the winner of four-connect game making a complete development including a web and REST service to get the solution.
-The algorith visit every hole of the board and check if this position and the next three form a chain.
-Check Horizontally, Vertically, Diagonally Right Up, Diagonly Left Up
+The algorithm visits every hole of the board and checks if this position and the next three form a chain.
+Checking Horizontally, Vertically, Diagonally Right Up, Diagonly Left Up

     ^^    ^
     | \  /